Create & Manage Events

 importeventmapping

-Use the drag and drop tools to match the column headers in your CSV with the relevant fields in Elentra.
+Use the drag and drop tools to map the column headers in your CSV with the relevant fields in Elentra.
+The ones that match from your file will automatically be mapped.

 • Fields that are matched and green indicate required fields.